-- In academic year 2015-16, more than 98 scholarships were offered with almost 300 students awarded over $218,000.
-Scholarships are available for Curriculum, Workforce Continuing Education, High School Equivalency, and College & Career Readiness students
+- In academic year 2016-17, our students were awarded $340,695 in scholarships.
+Scholarships are available for Curriculum, Workforce Continuing Education, High School Equivalency, and College & Career Readiness students.

-- Approximately $25,000 supported nearly every student, program and department on campus.
+- $25,626 provided in Mini-Grant funding supported nearly every student, program and department on campus.

 Your discretionary gifts supported every student, program and department on campus with campus activities and various needs.